VimsRocz/IMU/docs/MATLAB/Task5_MATLAB.md

 ### 5.8 Plot and Summarise
 - Save plots of fused position, velocity and acceleration.
-- Record innovations, residuals and attitude angles in the results folder.
 - Write a short markdown summary of the generated PDFs.
 - Follow the [standardized legend terms](../PlottingChecklist.md#standardized-legend-terms) to keep MATLAB and Python figures consistent.